Dungeon Master's Guide: Advanced Dungeons & Dragons 2nd edition

+Reception

+Stephan Wieck reviewed the 2nd Edition Dungeon Master's Guide in White Wolf #17 (1989) and stated that "There are no great changes to the DMG, except that it has become as much a guide of advice for Dungeon Masters as a manual of specific information."

 Dungeons & Dragons 3rd edition

-The 3rd edition D&D Dungeon Master's Guide was published in 2000.
+The 3rd edition D&D Dungeon Master's Guide was published in September 2000.

 Monte Cook, Jonathan Tweet, and Skip Williams all contributed to the 3rd edition Player's Handbook, Dungeon Master's Guide, and Monster Manual, and then each designer wrote one of the books based on those contributions.
 Cook is credited with the book's design.
 Cover art is by Henry Higginbotham, with interior art by Lars Grant-West, Scott Fischer, John Foster, Todd Lockwood, David Martin, Arnie Swekel, Kevin Walker, Sam Wood, and Wayne Reynolds.
 Dungeon Master's Guide was republished in 2001 as a slightly revised edition, correcting a few errors in the first edition.

 In 2003, the Dungeon Master's Guide was revised for the 3.5 edition.
 David Noonan and Rich Redman are credited for the Dungeon Master's Guide 3.5 revision.
 Cover art is by Henry Higginbotham, with interior art by Matt Cavotta, Ed Cox, Lars Grant-West, Scott Fischer, John Foster, Jeremy Jarvis, John and Laura Lakey, Todd Lockwood, David Martin, Raven Mimura, Wayne Reynolds, Scott Roller, Brian Snoddy, Arnie Swekel, and Sam Wood.